101 Cooking For Two

 four images of assembling a fudge wreath.

-1. Butter a 9-inch round pan, then place the can from the condensed milk in the center covered with plastic wrap.
+2. Prepare the pan.
+Butter a 9-inch round pan.
+Place the empty condensed milk can in the center, wrapped in plastic wrap.

-2. Pour the fudge mixture around the can.
+3. Pour the fudge.
+Spread the hot fudge mixture evenly around the can.

 pile of fudge on a white plate.